Community Wellness Projects

 Why Is NCO Involved in the Local Food Movement?

-It all started about 12 years ago as we were reviewing our community needs survey.
+The history of NCOs involvement in the local food movement started in the year 2005, with a Community Needs Assessment Survey.
 Community members reported concerns about health, obesity and diabetes; health care costs; access to healthy foods; economic concerns and lack of jobs; food security; lack of cooking skills; and disaster preparedness.
 These are all big issues, and we wondered, “What could we do that would have an impact?”
 People were struggling to make ends meet, often the cheapest foods are the unhealthiest, and we wanted to reduce the costs of health care.

 We knew community gardens could provide access to healthy food.
 At the same time, they provide opportunities for exercise and bring people together in ways that strengthen community (both healthy endeavors).
 By supporting small farmers and helping to “grow” more farmers, we could also have an impact on job creation.